Security Deposit Laws in Delaware

 What happens if the landlord misses the deadline in Delaware?

 Missing the deadline has real consequences for landlords in Delaware.
-Under the statute, the penalty is: 2x wrongfully withheld amount.
+Under the statute, the penalty is: Tenant may recover 2x (double) the amount wrongfully withheld plus court costs.
+Landlord also forfeits all withholding rights if no itemized list is provided within 20 days.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 20 days, you likely have a strong case in small claims court.